hariom710/EVOptima/README.md

 | **Voltage** | 400 V | 460 V | 🟠 Warning |
 | **Temperature** | 0 °C | 80 °C | 🔴 Critical |

-All threshold breaches are logged to the event log with a timestamp, port ID, and measured value.
+All threshold breaches are logged with a timestamp, port ID, and measured value.

 ---